bravetechnologycoop/brave-alert-lib/README.md

   Acknowledges an alert for the Alert Session with the given `sessionId` if and only if the session was started by a device whose client has the given `alertApiKey`.
 This is the equivalent to a person replying 'Ok' after receiving the first text message in an alert session.

+- `POST /alert/respondToAlertSession`

+  Expects the header to contain `X-API-KEY`.

+  Expects the body to contain `sessionId`.

+  Responds to an alert for the Alert Session with the given `sessionId` if and only if the session was started by a device whose client has the given `alertApiKey`.
+This occurs when the person presses the 'Completed' button on an alert in the Brave Alert App.

 - `POST /alert/setIncidentCategory`

   Expects the header to contain `X-API-KEY`.